 Koldfront Dual Zone Wine Cooler has a capacity of holding 18 bottles of wine and features one of the best dual zones in the market.
 Each zone of the Koldfront TWR187ESS has a temperature range of 45°F to 60°F, the lower zone has a slightly wider temperature range.

 The tempered glass helps keep your precious wine collection remain safe even when under direct sunlight.
 This freestanding wine cooler functions on a thermoelectric cooling system.

-The Koldfront 7 series is a very stylish model which works well for budding wine enthusiasts with a flair for style and decor.
-There is a control panel located in between the two zones, the temperatures can be controlled using this LCD touch panel.
+The Koldfront 7 series is a very stylish model that works well for budding wine enthusiasts with a flair for style and decor.
+There is a control panel located between the two zones, the temperatures can be controlled using this LCD touch panel.
 Your wine collection can be kept safe using the lock system available.

 #8 Ivation IV-FWCT181B Thermoelectric Wine Cooler